Chevrolet Impala: Fifth generation (1971–1976)

 A limited-edition Spirit of America package was offered in 1974 on Sport Coupe models; primarily an appearance package, it featured white or blue body paint, a white full vinyl top, white upholstery with red or blue trim, color-keyed seat belts and floormats, special wheel covers, optional white rally wheels, sports-styled dual remote outside rear view mirrors, a vinyl body side molding insert, and red pin-striping.
 Special fender and dashboard badges announced the package to passers-by and passengers.
 Chevrolet also offered Nova and Vega Spirit of America versions as well.

 The 1975 Impala used a 1974 carried-over Caprice front end, with a grille insert and emblem change.
 The Caprice model was revised with a new front end with a swept back style header panel with recessed headlight buckets, a new hood, and new fenders.
 Also in 1975 upholstery, door panels and the dashboard were revised as were the radio and climate control graphics.
 Speedometers read up to 100 mph, and added kilometers per hour.
 A High Energy Ignition (HEI) system was officially introduced in 1975, although it was installed on some 1974 cars as a clandestine option.
 Catalytic converters were also introduced, as were several new options, including an Econominder gauge package (which also included a coolant temperature gauge), intermittent wipers, and a divided 50/50 bench seat with passenger-side recliner (with a choice of sport cloth or vinyl trim).
 This was the final year of the full-size Chevrolet convertible.
 Four-door models got new rooflines; the hardtop Sport Sedan got a small triangular "opera window" carved out of the wide roof panel.

 A Landau model available for 1975–1976 models featured a landau vinyl roof (with a chrome band across the roof), a choice of special paint colors, sports-styled dual remote outside rearview mirrors, color-keyed wheel covers, a vinyl bodyside molding insert, and pin-striping.
 Inside were color-keyed seat belts and floormats.
 Fender and dashboard emblems rounded out the package.
-The 2-door hardtop model (dubbed the "Sport Coupe") was discontinued after 1975, leaving redesigned Custom Coupe, with its wide "B" pillar and fixed rear window, the only 2-door Impala available in 1976.
-This body style had been introduced for the 1974 model year, a precursor to Detroit's complete abandonment of pillarless body styles before the end of the Seventies.
+The 2-door hardtop model (dubbed the "Sport Coupe") was discontinued after 1975, leaving the redesigned Custom Coupe, with its wide "B" pillar and fixed rear window, the only 2-door Impala available in 1976.
+This body style had been introduced for the 1974 model year, a precursor to Detroit's complete abandonment of pillarless body styles before the end of the 1970s.
 1976 Impalas used a previous year Caprice nose, with a new "egg crate" grille insert.
 The Impala had round headlamps while the Caprice used the new quad rectangular ones.
-For fleet buyers, Chevrolet offered a lower priced Impala "S" model that deleted some of the standard model's luxury features, such as radial tires, sound insulation and trunk light.
+For fleet buyers, Chevrolet offered a lower priced Impala "S" model that deleted some of the standard model's luxury features, such as radial tires, sound insulation, and trunk light.
 The "S" was available in both a 4-door sedan and station wagon, and effectively replaced the Bel Air for the U.S. market (the Bel Air continued in production in Canada until 1981).